-Notes: Grade of C or higher is required for each academic specialization and major course except for
+Notes: Grade of at least a C is required for each academic specialization and major course except for REA 3340, where a grade of at least a B is required.
+To register for the Methods Block students must meet each requirement for unconditional acceptance into the School of Education.

-REA 3340, where a grade of B or higher is required.
-To register for the Methods Block students must meet each requirement for unconditional acceptance into the Educator Certification Program
+E. Electives (3 hours)

-- E. Electives (3 hours) - F. Total (127-129 hours)
+F. Total (127-129 hours)